DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 6h.Focus on specific actions for pupils and providing time for pupils to respond to feedback

-6i.Appreciate that pupils’ responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)
+6i.Appreciate that pupils' responses to feedback can vary depending on a range of social factors (e.g. the message the feedback contains…)

 6n.Use verbal feedback during lessons in place of written feedback after lessons where possible